Wildlife Care Volunteer

 GOAL OF POSITION: Provide the best possible care and rehabilitation for all wild animals sheltered at PHS/SPCA.

 DUTIES: Wildlife Volunteers have a rare and unique opportunity to work directly with and handle a variety of wild animals.
 Job duties vary, depending on the number and variety of wildlife housed at PHS/SPCA.
-Basic duties include: cleaning cages, washing dishes and doing laundry for the animals, general housekeeping, feeding animals, providing enrichment, setting up enclosures, handling and working with animals (under direct supervision), assisting with wildlife-related emergencies (oil spills, etc.), and releasing successfully rehabilitated animals.
+Basic duties include cleaning cages, washing dishes, and doing laundry for the animals, general housekeeping, feeding animals, providing enrichment, setting up enclosures, handling and working with animals (under direct supervision), assisting with wildlife-related emergencies (oil spills, etc.), and releasing successfully rehabilitated animals.

 TRAINING: Completion of Volunteer Orientation and Intro to Wildlife Class.
-On-the-job training is provided by the Wildlife staff.
+On-the-job team training is provided by the Wildlife staff.

 QUALIFICATIONS: Must have a keen interest in getting to know and handle a wide variety of wild animals; good physical stamina; the ability to follow exact instructions and work independently; must not be squeamish about preparing meals which may include live grub worms and dead mice.
 This position is open to those 16 and older.